friendshipkim/transformer-from-scratch/README.md

         Epoch: 14, Train loss: 1.2777, Val loss: 2.0254, Epoch time = 73.164s
         Epoch: 15, Train loss: 1.1974, Val loss: 2.0281, Epoch time = 62.193s
         ```

     Training loss trends of the two models are not exactly the same due to nondeterminism in weight initialization and dropout, but they show a similar trend.
-Nondeterminism can be removed by 1. using custom dropout instead of nn.Dropout, 2. using SGD instead of Adam, and 3. initializing the baseline model first and copying the weights to my model.
-After nondeterministic properties are removed, two models have the same training loss trend.
+Nondeterminism can be removed by 1. using custom dropout instead of `nn.Dropout`, 2. using SGD instead of Adam, and 3. initializing the baseline model first and copying the weights to my model.
+After nondeterministic properties are removed, the two models have the same training loss trend.

 - Test loss
     - Baseline model